 I was a teacher for 33 years before retiring, twenty two of those years teaching at St Theresa’s Primary School.
 Whilst teaching there, I was also a member of the Senior Management Team and therefore understand the important and sometimes difficult decisions that need to be taken to ensure the school remains successful and every child given the chance to achieve their full potential.
 For many years I have also served as a teacher governor and am now honoured to serve the school as a Foundation governor.

 I graduated from university in 2002 with a degree in Law, but went in a different direction and spent six years in customer service management for a local recycling company.
 In 2008 I joined Pilkington, initially as part of the global supply planning team working with colleagues all over the world.
 For the last six years I’ve been the Planning Manager for UK Operations, a job much more involved with the day to day glass making process and one which I love.
-More importantly though, I’m a mum to two boys, my oldest is currently in Pre-School, and two crazy Springer Spaniels.
+More importantly though, I’m a mum to two boys, and two crazy Springer Spaniels.

-I have 3 children who attend St Theresa’s, Years 2, 4 and 6, so I am more than aware of the outstanding standards that are set by the school, not only curriculum wise but also for our commitment to the safety and well being of our students and families.
-As a parent governor I will utilise my experience and skills that I have gained through my career to help maintain and exceed the already high standards set and support the school as we move forward onwards and upwards.
+I have 3 children who have attended St Theresa’s, so I am more than aware of the outstanding standards that are set by the school, not only curriculum wise but also for our commitment to the safety and well being of our students and families.
+As a foundation governor I will utilise my experience and skills that I have gained through my career to help maintain and exceed the already high standards set and support the school as we move forward onwards and upwards.

-Many years ago, I attended St Theresa's Catholic Primary School as a pupil and now I am pleased that my son currently goes to the School.
+Many years ago, I attended St Theresa's Catholic Primary School as a pupil and then my son attended the School.
 I now have the pleasure of being a Foundation Governor there.

 I have worked in local government for over thirty years.
 I started my career in an Education Department before concentrating my career in human resources where I have worked at both a local level and as a senior adviser for the regional employers' organisation.
 I am now employed as a Principal Employment Relations adviser in a local authority.